Birding Tour USA: Ohio – Eastern Warblers and Spring Migration Spectacular

 Our final morning together may allow for a quick visit to Pearson Metropark or the boardwalk at Maumee Bay State Park to see any new migrants that came in.
 After this we will make the approximately 45-minute drive to Detroit International airport for drop-off and conclusion of the trip.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes must use a different international guide from the one advertised due to tour scheduling.
+In addition, we sometimes must use a different guide from the one advertised due to tour scheduling or other factors.

 7 – 14 MAY 2022